 HIPAA itself does not require practices to keep patient medical records for any set period.
 However, most states do require covered entities to retain electronic PHI for a certain period.
 This can present a problem for a physician shutting down a practice or a practice that’s been informed its EHR company is going out of business.

 Additionally, HIPAA requires practices to be able to show audit logs to any patient who requests them, showing when, to whom, and how their patient health information (PHI) was transmitted.
 Obviously, that means those activities need to either be part of the patient record or accessible in the event of a request.

 Furthermore, some practices only consider the patient record itself when determining compliance.
 They don’t think about new technologies such as chat systems and secure e-mail as containing PHI that falls under record retention laws—but they might.

-Another possibility is using an online system to guarantee none of your files or communications (including email, text, interoffice communication) are completely secure and HIPAA compliant.
+– Another possibility is using an online system to guarantee that your files or communications (including email, text, interoffice communication) are completely secure and HIPAA compliant.
 These new systems are built for medical practices and designed to facilitate communication and workflow in a highly secure environment.

 - Health information policy, HHS, https://www.hhs.gov/hipaa/for-professionals/faq/580/does-hipaa-require-covered-entities-to-keep-medical-records-for-any-period/index.html

 - “How Long to Keep Medical Records Under HIPAA?”
 Datica blog, https://datica.com/blog/how-long-to-keep-medical-records-under-hipaa/

 - “Individuals’ Right Under HIPAA to Access Their Health Information,” HHS, https://www.hhs.gov/hipaa/for-professionals/privacy/guidance/access/index.html

 Last Updated on August 16, 2022